The following types of traffic require a permit from the Swedish Transport Agency:

 - Third country operators performing scheduled services and/or charter services between Sweden and countries within the internal aviation market and for domestic air transports.

 - Overflights of Swedish territory, except for scheduled air services - if the right derives from a bilateral or multilateral agreement, or for flights other than scheduled air services by foreign aircraft - if the right derives from the Chicago Convention of 7 December 1944 on international civil aviation.

 - Specialised operations which will be carried out in Sweden by air carriers or aircraft operators from a third country.

 - Taxi flight intended to be carried out as a domestic flight in Sweden by a third country operator.

-One of the reasons that the regulations have been updated is to incorporate the provisions in Commission Regulation (EU) No 452/2014 of 29 April 2014.
-According to the Regulation, all third country operators applying for a traffic permit shall have an approval of safety from EASA, a so called TCO authorisation.
+The regulations contain a requirement which derives from the provisions in Commission Regulation (EU) No 452/2014 of 29 April 2014.
+The requirement is that all third country operators applying for a traffic permit must have an approval of safety from EASA, a so called TCO authorisation.
 TCO is an abbreviation for Third Country Operator.